numworks/epsilon/poincare/doc/tree.md

 </details>

-Methods `CreateReduce` and `MatchReplaceReduce` perform the same task, but also call systematic simplification on each created tree along the way (**but not placeholders**, which are assumed to be simplified trees already).
+Methods `CreateReduce` and `MatchReplaceReduce` perform the same task, but also call systematic reduction on each created tree along the way (**but not placeholders**, which are assumed to be reduced trees already).

 ## How to transform an n-ary Tree using pattern matching ?